unikraft/docs/content/en/community/hackathons/sessions/testing-unikraft/content/Work-Items_05.-Tutorial:-Running-Google-Test-on-Unikraft.md

 For this tutorial, we will use Google Test under Unikraft.
 Aside from `lib-googletest`, we'll also need to have `libcxx`, `libcxxabi`, `libunwind`, `compiler-rt` and `newlib` because we're testing C++ code.
+In the `work` directory, you will find a script named `prepare.sh` that downloads all libraries for you.

 The second step is to enable the Google Test library and its config option `Build google test with main`.